vanti-dev/sc-bos/cmd/tools/org-migration/README.md

 ### After `--preset go`

 1. Run `go mod tidy` to update dependencies
+2. **If .proto files were updated**: Regenerate Go code from Protocol Buffers (e.g., `./scripts/gen-proto.sh` or similar)
-2. **If you see warnings about generated files**: Run `go generate ./...` to regenerate code
+3. **If you see warnings about generated files**: Run `go generate ./...` to regenerate code
-3. Build and test your Go code
+4. Build and test your Go code
-4. Verify imports resolve correctly
+5. Verify imports resolve correctly

 ### After `--preset js`